mawais-afz/java-interview-questions/java-basics.md

     }
     ```

+12. **What is the purpose of garbage collection in Java?**

+    Garbage collection in Java serves several critical purposes:

+    - **Automated Memory Management**: Automatically frees heap memory by removing objects that are no longer referenced by the program
+    - **Memory Leak Prevention**: Helps prevent memory leaks by ensuring unused objects don't consume memory indefinitely
+    - **Developer Productivity**: Eliminates the need for manual memory management, reducing development time and errors
+    - **Program Safety**: Prevents common memory-related bugs like dangling pointers and double free errors
+    - **Resource Optimization**: Efficiently manages and reclaims memory resources to maintain application performance

+    The garbage collector achieves these goals by:
+    - Tracking object references
+    - Identifying unreachable objects
+    - Reclaiming memory from unused objects
+    - Defragmenting memory through compaction when needed

+    This automatic memory management is one of Java's key features that distinguishes it from languages like C/C++ where memory must be manually managed.

 12. **How can an object be unreferenced?**

     An object can become unreferenced (eligible for garbage collection) in several ways: